d13co/d13.co/content/posts/thoughts-on-a-musing-from-the-pond-dynamic-supply/index.md

 Is that a lot?
 What if we did an entire year under this exact proposed model, with these exact values for TPS, block time, etc?

-We had 30,103 blocks produced today, so the total supplywould be reduced by 7613.05 ALGO and the yearly supply reduction (in this ground-hog day/year at the pond) would be 2,778,763.25 ALGO.
+We had 30,103 blocks produced today, so the total supply would be reduced by 7613.05 ALGO and the yearly supply reduction (in this ground-hog day/year at the pond) would be 2,778,763.25 ALGO.

 I wouldn't say no to getting a tip like that in my wallet, but what does it look like in context?